Semi-prorepresentability of formal moduli problems and equivariant structures: Semi-prorepresentability of formal moduli problems

 \subsection{Smooth and étale morphisms of formal moduli problems}

-\begin{defi} Let $X$ and $Y$ be fmps and $u:\; X\rightarrow Y$ be a map between them. \begin{enumerate} \item[(i)] $u$ is said to be smooth if for every small map $\phi:\; A\rightarrow B$ in $\dg_k$, the natural map is surjective on connected components. \item[(ii)] $u$ is étale if it is smooth and furthermore is an isomorphism. \end{enumerate} \end{defi} \begin{rem} In the definition of étaleness, the condition that is an isomorphism can be weakened to only an injection because the surjectivity of this map follows from its smoothness applying to the small morphism $k\oplus k \rightarrow k$.
+\begin{defi} Let $X$ and $Y$ be fmps and $u:\; X\rightarrow Y$ be a map between them. \begin{enumerate} \item[(i)] $u$ is said to be smooth if for every small map $\phi:\; A\rightarrow B$ in $\dg_k$, i.e. $H^0(\phi): H^0(A) \rightarrow H^0(B)$ is surjective (cf. \cite[Lem.
+1.1.20]{4}), the natural map is surjective on connected components. \item[(ii)] $u$ is étale if it is smooth and furthermore is an isomorphism. \end{enumerate} \end{defi} \begin{rem} In the definition of étaleness, the condition that is an isomorphism can be weakened to only an injection because the surjectivity of this map follows from its smoothness applying to the small morphism $k\oplus k \rightarrow k$.

-\end{rem} \begin{rem} Let $\mathfrak{g}_*$ and $\mathfrak{h}_*$ be the dglas associated to $X$ and $Y$, respectively.
-Then the condition that $\pi_0(X(k\oplus k)) \cong \pi_0(Y(k\oplus k))$ is equivalent to the more explicit condition that on the side of dglas.
+\end{rem} \begin{rem} Let $\mathfrak{g}$ and $\mathfrak{h}$ be the dgLas associated to $X$ and $Y$, respectively.
+Then the condition that $\pi_0(X(k\oplus k)) \cong \pi_0(Y(k\oplus k))$ is equivalent to the more explicit condition that on the side of dgLas.

 \end{rem}